yusufaine/tp/docs/UserGuide.md

 ### How to read this table?
 1. Actions (what you would want to do) is on the left while the command associated to it is on the right.
+   1. Actions and prefixes must be case sensitive (no caps allowed).
 2. Almost all the details of the commands are needed to be given before the command can be executed properly.
    1. **Compulsory** details are denoted by angled-brackets such as \<mandatory details>.
    2. **Optional** details of the command that are enclosed in square brackets such as [optional details].